Vester Søgade 10

 Orientation concerning the General Data Protection Regulation

-In accordance with Article 13 and 14 of the General Data Protection Regulation[1], the Danish Environmental Protection Agency is as data controller obligated to inform you, how we treat your personal data.
+In accordance with the General Data Protection Regulation[1], the Danish Environmental Protection Agency is as data controller obligated to inform you, how we treat your personal data.

 The following is to inform you how we process the personal data that we collect.